-- 1.1.
+1.1.
 The transport of radioactive material involves potential radiological hazards.
 To ensure the protection and safety of people, property and the environment, appropriate regulations, both at the national level and at the international level, are necessary.
 Government authorities regulate the transport of radioactive material by means of national regulations, in which the relevant international regulations and recommendations are taken into account.
-This Safety Guide provides recommendations for ensuring that the transport of radioactive material, both domestic and international, is conducted in compliance with the IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition (the Transport Regulations) [1]. - 1.2 Compliance assurance is defined in the Transport Regulations [1] as "a systematic programme of measures applied by a competent authority that is aimed at ensuring that the provisions of these Regulations are met in practice".
-Paragraph 307.2 of IAEA Safety Standards Series No. SSG-26, Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition) [2] states:
+This Safety Guide provides recommendations for ensuring that the transport of radioactive material, both domestic and international, is conducted in compliance with the IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [1] (hereinafter referred to as 'the Transport Regulations').

+1.2 Compliance assurance is defined in the Transport Regulations as "a systematic programme of measures applied by a competent authority that is aimed at ensuring that the provisions of these Regulations are met in practice".
+Paragraph 307.2 of IAEA Safety Standards Series No. SSG-26 (Rev. 1), Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2018 Edition) [2] states:

-"As used in the Transport Regulations, the term 'compliance assurance' has a broad meaning which includes all of the measures applied by a competent authority that are intended to ensure that the provisions of the Transport Regulations are complied with in practice."
+"As used in the Transport Regulations, the term 'compliance assurance' has a broad meaning which includes all of the measures applied by a competent authority that are intended to ensure that the requirements of the Transport Regulations are complied with in practice."

-Therefore, essentially all activities of the competent authority are deemed part of its programme to ensure compliance with the Transport Regulations [1] and are discussed in this Safety Guide.
-The recommendations provided in this Safety Guide supplement the general recommendations in GSG-12 (Organization, Management and Staffing of the Regulatory Body for Safety) [3] and GSG-13 (Functions and Processes of the Regulatory Body for Safety) [4].
+Therefore, essentially all activities of the competent authority are deemed part of its programme to ensure compliance with the Transport Regulations and are discussed in this Safety Guide.
+The recommendations provided in this Safety Guide supplement the recommendations provided in IAEA Safety Series Nos GSG-12, Organization, Management and Staffing of the Regulatory Body for Safety [3] and GSG-13, Functions and Processes of the Regulatory Body for Safety [4].

-- 1.3.
+1.3.
 IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [5], establishes requirements for establishing, sustaining and continuously improving leadership and management for safety, and an effective management system.
-This Safety Guide also uses the concept of a 'management system', which reflects and includes the initial concept of 'quality control' (controlling the quality of products) and its evolution through 'quality assurance' (the system for ensuring the quality of products) and 'quality management' (the system for managing quality). - 1.4.
-Management systems implemented by users of the transport regulations are an important component of compliance assurance, and inspections by the competent authority of these management systems is an effective means of monitoring the compliance of the user with the Transport Regulations [1]. - 1.5 This Safety Guide updates the guidance given in the Safety Guide on compliance assurance for the safe transport of radioactive material, which is hereby superseded.
+This Safety Guide also uses the concept of a 'management system', which reflects and includes the initial concept of 'quality control' (controlling the quality of products) and its evolution through 'quality assurance' (the system for ensuring the quality of products) and 'quality management' (the system for managing quality).

+1.4.
+Management systems implemented by users1 of the Transport Regulations, as required by para.
+306 of the Regulations, are an important component of compliance assurance, and inspections2 by the competent authority of these management systems is an effective means of monitoring the compliance of the user with the Transport Regulations.